 While there are a few different types of user tests, the most popular one is usability testing.
 Usability testing assesses how easy it is to use and navigate your product.
 Participants are asked to perform a simple task, then they're evaluated on their ability to complete it.
 This shows your development team how user-friendly your website or app is.

-5. Create an omni-channel experience.
+5. Create an omni-channel customer experience.

 Omni-channel experiences generate customer delight because they provide more communication options to customers.
 People can engage with a business on a medium that they're comfortable using and aren't forced to work on an interface that they're unfamiliar with.